Rootstocks: protection against phylloxera

 Choosing your rootstock(s)

-To identify potential suitable rootstocks for your conditions, refer the rootstock selector tool produced by Wine Australia in 2016 based on current research:
+To identify potential suitable rootstocks for your conditions, refer the rootstock selector tool produced by Wine Australia and updated in 2019 based on current research:

 Soil and salinity